Split Payments for Swiss marketplaces: How automatic payment splitting works

 How does a refund work for split payments with multiple merchants?

-When a refund is made, the refund is triggered only for the affected merchant.
+In the event of a refund, the refund is only triggered for the affected merchant.
 The PSP deducts the corresponding amount from the merchant account and refunds it to the buyer.
 Payouts to other merchants remain unaffected.

 See detailed answer